-Sebastian Vettel set the pace on Friday in Korea, edging Mark Webber and Fernando Alonso...
+Sebastian Vettel set the pace in Friday's practice for the US GP, edging ahead of Mark Webber and Fernando Alonso by 0.7s...

 Sebastian Vettel: "It was slippery this morning and a bit like driving on ice.
 It wasn't so easy, but we managed to get into a rhythm.
 We had a bit of a problem this afternoon and so couldn't run as much as we wanted, but we got two good runs which is important for tomorrow and Sunday.
 I think there were a couple of surprises today in terms of pace, so we'll see tomorrow.
 The track will constantly improve - it's good that we are amongst the guys at the top, now we'll try to improve the car to make sure we stay there."